-I am 45 years old and have recently discovered something that was missing from my life, yep, you guessed it, expectations.
+I am 47 years old (about to be 48 in a few days) and have recently discovered something that was missing from my life, yep, you guessed it, expectations and boundaries.

-In my personal relationships especially is where I lack.
-I had this notion that I had to be absolutely perfect and self sufficient otherwise I was not lovable.
-Only problem is, when you are too busy trying to be perfect, which is impossible, you are also setting unrealistic expectations on the other side which leaves no room for vulnerability or the ability to just be yourself.
+My personal and “intimate” relationships have been very chaotic, one sided, toxic and painful to say the least.
+They all start out and end the same.
+Sadly, I had this notion that I had to be absolutely perfect and self sufficient otherwise I was not lovable.
+Crazy right?!
+The problem with this thinking is, when you are too busy trying to be perfect, which is impossible by the way, you are also setting unrealistic expectations with your partner which leaves no room for vulnerability or the ability to just be yourself.
+You are setting a precedent that you will never be able to change, sadly.

-You may tell yourself that you are happy with things this way, by existing this way you think you have some sort of control because you rely on him or her for nothing.
-However, all you have done is isolate yourself in a one sided and empty relationship.
-This does catch up with you!
-Over time feelings of resentment creep in.
-Truly at no fault to your partner, as you taught him or her early on that this is what you would accept.
+You may tell yourself that you are happy with things the way they are.
+By continuing to exist this way you believe you have some sort of control because you rely on him or her for nothing.
+You are completely independent.
+However, the truth is….all you have done is isolate yourself in a one sided and empty relationship.
+This type of dysfunction will catch up with you!
+Over time feelings of resentment creeps in.
+Truly at no fault to your partner, as you taught him or her early on that this is what you are willing to accept.
+So how could you expect them to change, when you have zero expectations of them to be anything more than what they are right now.

 This is fear based behavior.
 When you live in a place of fear you are constantly afraid of losing something.
 In my case, my biggest fear was if he knows I am not perfect, he will leave.

 How sad is that thought process!
-No one is perfect, not even a little.
+Because the truth is, no one is perfect.

-Truth be told, this is kind of fun for me.
-I love healing work.
+Truth be told, this is kind of fun for me because I am obsessed and love healing work.

 Below I have listed a few of my expectations of a relationship, some are quite simple (see if any resonate with you):